ubinfie/ubinfie.github.io/_posts/2024-04-02-shared-conda-tutorial.md

 ```
 to permanently initialize it for their user.
 This will add a section to the user's `$HOME/.bashrc`, which activates the shared conda base environment upon login.
-For activating an environment, one just run `conda activate myenv`.
+For activating an environment users just run `conda activate myenv` as usual.
+This works for both shared and the user's own environments.

 If users prefer not to automatically activate conda upon login, users can also opt to manually run
 ```bash